A Comprehensive Child Development Program

 - Head Start Full Day and Year

 Head Start of Lane County provides high quality preschool education services to eligible Lane County children ages birth to five and pregnant women.
-We are not just working with kids,we are also working with parents.
-It’s a two generation approach that likes families with early childhood education and job training.
-HSOLC’s career training program has employed over 20 Head Start parents since its inception three years ago.
+We are not just working with kids, we are also working with parents.
+It’s a two generation approach that links families with early childhood education and job training.
+HSOLC’s career training program, SEEKERS, has employed over 20 Head Start parents since its inception four years ago.

 We believe in a tailored approach on what parents and the community wants from us, because our solutions should be as diverse as the communities we serve.
 We are constantly learning from each other and bringing the best ideas forward to make every Head Start classroom robust and vibrant, and children enter kindergarten ready to learn.
 We are ensuring that our youngest children have a solid foundation for life.